 The bill amends the Clean and Renewable Energy and Energy Waste Reduction Act of 2008 by updating definitions and provisions related to clean energy systems and carbon capture technologies.
-Notably, it introduces new terms such as "coal replacement engine," which refers to internal combustion engines used to retire coal-fired generation in the Upper Peninsula, and clarifies the requirements for clean energy systems, including those fueled by natural gas with effective carbon capture and storage.
-The bill specifies that the effective date for certain provisions is February 27, 2024, and outlines the criteria for electric providers to achieve compliance with clean energy standards.
+Notably, it introduces new definitions such as "coal replacement engine," which refers to internal combustion engines used to replace coal-fired generation in the Upper Peninsula, and clarifies the requirements for clean energy systems, including those fueled by natural gas with effective carbon capture and storage.
+The bill also specifies that the effective date for certain provisions is February 27, 2024, and outlines the criteria for electric providers to achieve compliance with clean energy standards.

-Statutes affected: Substitute (H-1): 460.1003
+Substitute (H-1): 460.1003

 House Introduced Bill: 460.1003